alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 Bloom filters are data structures to probabilistically check if an element is a member of a set.
 It can be used when false positives are acceptable, but false negatives are not.
 For instance, if we have a massive data set, and we want to quickly discard all the elements that are not part of a specific set.

-The core structure underlying it is a bit array, which makes it highly compact in memory.
-At the start, all the positions would be set to 0.
+The core structure underlying bloom filters is a bit array, which makes it highly compact in memory.
+When initialized, all the positions are set to 0.
 When inserting a given element, we apply multiple hash functions to it, each of which would map the element to a bucket in the array.
 This would be the element's "signature".
 Then, we would set the value of each of these buckets to 1.
 To probabilistically verify if an element is in the array, we would compute its signature and examine if all the buckets take a value of 1.

 ## Linked lists

-A linked list is a DAG in which every node has exactly one inbound edge and one outbound edge, except for two: the *head*, a node with no inbound egde, and the *tail*, a node with no outbound edge.
-Like an array, linked lists are ordered.
+A linked list is a DAG in which almost every node has exactly one inbound edge and one outbound edge.
+The exceptions are the *head*, a node with no inbound egde, and the *tail*, a node with no outbound edge.
+Like arrays, linked lists are ordered.
 However, they have one key diference: insertions in the middle of an array are expensive ($$O(n)$$), since they require copying all the items of the array, while they are cheap in the linked list ($$O(1)$$), since they only require changing two pointers.

 This is an implementation of a linked list: